 Training program for medical practitioners:

-The thorough training of medical practitioners who have previously been trained as cornea specialists and are, thus, highly qualified, takes place over the course of one year.
+The thorough training of medical practitioners, who have previously been trained as cornea specialists and are, thus, highly qualified, takes place over the course of one year.
 Aside from manual skills, which are acquired while working with the PocketMaker, general knowledge of treating patients in terms of surgical, clinical and biomechanical aspects are conveyed.
-Further, the evaluation of preoperative conditions, as well as postoperative evaluations of the obtained results (in case they should require further optimization) are considered as important.
+Further, the evaluation of preoperative conditions, as well as postoperative evaluations of the obtained results (in case they require further optimization) are considered as important.
 Medical practitioners are supervised in terms of evaluating the obtained results and making further decisions.
 In addition, highly-innovative telemedical tools and processes are used.